 It’s been a while since snoring was merely considered the funny sounds Grandpa made when he napped.
 We now know that snoring may be an indicator of a serious sleep disorder called obstructive sleep apnea.
-All snoring stems from tissue vibrating in the throat, and in some cases, this tissue can collapse completely enough that your breathing stops during sleep.

 While your brain sends signals to wake you enough to start breathing again, you may not be aware of these sleep interruptions.
 You may feel tired during the day because of them, but this is just the beginning of the effects that sleep apnea can create if it’s left untreated.
 It can become a risk factor or source contributor to a range of serious health complications over time.